-A Christian feast commemorating the birth of Jesus.

 -An annual church festival (December 25) and in some States a legal holiday, in memory of the birth of Christ, often celebrated by a particular church service, and also by special gifts, greetings, and hospitality. [www.Dictionary.com]

 The celebration of Christmas has caused some controversy in recent years, for a variety of reasons.
 Many have been concerned that Christ is too often left out of Christmas; replaced by trimmings and presents and fudge.
 Others have battled over whether we should allow manger scenes on public property or allow the school choir to sing Christmas carols that actually contain a message about Jesus Christ.
-On the other hand, a growing number of Christians have been arguing that we should not celebrate Christmas at all because there is no command to do so in the Bible and because the celebration has pagan roots.
+On the other hand, a growing number of Christians have been arguing that we should not celebrate Christmas at all because there is no command to do so in the Bible and because the celebration is based in pagan roots.

 The Pagan History:

-Many pagan religions throughout the millennia have worshipped the sun as the source of light and warmth and life.
+Many pagan religions through the millennia have worshipped the sun as the source of light and warmth and life.
 As darkness deepened in the winter and the shortest day of the year approached, many pagans of yesteryear feared that the light might die altogether.
 Once the winter solstice hit, however, and the hours of sunlight began to increase once again, there would be great celebrations over the return of the sun and the accompanying hope for a future spring.
 In the northern hemisphere, these celebrations would occur toward the end of December.

-Tammuz, the son of Nimrod and his queen, Semiramis, was identified with the Babylonian Sun God and worshipped following the sinter solstice, on about December 22-23.
+Tammuz, the son of Nimrod and his queen, Semiramis, was identified with the Babylonian Sun God and worshipped following the winter solstice, on about December 22-23.
 Tammuz was thought to have died during the winter solstice, and was memorialized by burning a log in the fireplace.
-(The Chaldean word for "infant" is yule.
+(The Chaldean word for infant is yule.
 This is the origin of the yule log.)
 His rebirth was celebrated by replacing the log with a trimmed tree the next morning.

 The Roman god Saturn's celebration fell on December 17 and lasted for seven days.
 Romans would gaily decorate their homes in evergreen boughs and candles, and would give gifts to one another.
 It was a time of visiting with family and friends, and of often-rowdy merry-making.